The Ultimate Guide to Nailing Your Logo Presentation for Clients

 It’s easy to rush through out of nerves when presenting, but you must remember that clarity is crucial.

-• Pace Yourself: Take a deep breath and speak more slowly than necessary.
+• Pace Yourself: Take a deep breath and speak more slowly than you need to.
 This gives your audience time to absorb information.

 • Vocal Variation: Vary your voice tone to keep things interesting.
 A monotone delivery can be a real snooze-fest, and you certainly don’t want to put your audience to sleep!